 Kaboom Animation Festival is the one-stop-shop for the latest and greatest in all things animated.
 Ranging from cutting-edge experimental arthouse to colorful stories for families and kids, Kaboom will cater to the animation needs of all.
 Yes, even yours, my amazing weirdo friend!

-In 2022, our beloved Kaboom Animation Festival will take place from March 28th until the 3rd of April.
+In 2023, our beloved Kaboom Animation Festival will take place from March 24th until 29 March in Utrecht and from 30th March until 2nd April in Amsterdam (and online!).
 We can’t wait to see you there!

 What is Kaboom?